SoftwareAG/c8y-docs/content/change-logs/device-management/content/lwm2m-agent-10-20-377-0-Security-improvement-migration-springfox-to-springdoc.md

 version: 10.20.377.0
 ---

-The deprecated Swagger/OpenApi Library used by LWM2M service was updated to improve security.
+The deprecated Swagger/OpenApi Library used by LWM2M service was replaced by a new supported library to improve security.